yt-dlp/yt-dlp/README.md

 python3 -m pip install -U yt-dlp
 ```

-On some systems (like Termux), it is not possible to install pycryptodomex.
-In that case, install without dependancies:
+If you install on Termux, you need to run `pkg update` to be able to install pycryptodomex.

+Install Termux from F-Droid to not have problems with `pkg update` and sources.

+If you still have problem, install without dependencies:
 ```
 python3 -m pip install --no-deps -U yt-dlp
 ```